ritazh/devopsfun/_posts/2015-12-22-provisioning-platform.md

 - For `newStorageAccountName` and `dnsNameForPublicIP`, you need to provide unique values for these fields.

-- For `SSHKEYDATA`, copy the public key of the SSH key you generated in [Generating two New SSH Key Pairs](#generating-two-new-ssh-key-pairs), then Paste the result into `parameters.json`.
-This key will be used to log into the host.
+- For `SSHKEYDATA`, copy the public key of the SSH key you generated in the previous step [Generating two New SSH Key Pairs](#generating-two-new-ssh-key-pairs), then Paste the result into `parameters.json`.
+Make sure to copy the entire output of the public key, starting with `ssh-rsa ...`, and ends with your email.
+This value should be the public key of the key pair you created in the previous step for the purpose of ssh into the Dokku host.
+For example, ~/.ssh/dokku.pub, not the key to be used for deploying apps.

 {% highlight bash %}
 # For example, to get the public key of the dokku key:
 $ cat ~/.ssh/dokku.pub